 Complete Spinal Cord Injuries

 When there is a total loss of sensory and motor function below the level of the injury, it is categorized as a complete spinal cord injury.
-This means the person is completely paralyzed below the injury level.
+This means the person is paralyzed below the injury level.

 Paraplegia